salonikumawat28/coding/notes.md

 4. Whenever you solve a problem, think in mind what steps are requied to solvethe problem, for eact step write a new method. if the step has only 1-2 lines then no need to create a new method but use " COMMENTS ".
 5. corner cases in string are null & "".

+Notes - 20/03/2021..............
+1. How to solve a problem/ method:
+   a.
+Understand the problem
+   b.
+Write steps of solving the problemm and each method in it.
+   c.
+For each step implement a new method.
+But not need of new method if steps have only 1-2 lines.
+While implementing remember of null checks.
+   d.
+Check in the code if any optimisations can be done.
+For eg:
+        1. inverse if-condition,
+        2. ternary operator,
+        3. directly calling condition if ifelse return true or false based on it,
+        4. defining variable once if method used multiple times,
+        5. not defining variable if used only once and it is simple,
+        6. if 'if condition' has only one line then no need of curly backets. etc.
+   e.
+Code walkthrough via normal correct input cases.
+   f.
+Code walkthrough via normal incorrect input cases.
+   g.
+Code walkthrough via corner input cases(both correct and incorrect).
+For Eg: n = 0, 1; null object; empty array or string; out of bound indexes in array; overflowed integer etc.
+   h.
+Write TC and Sc.
+   i.
+Write comments.

+Notes - 21/ 03/2021..........................................
+1. if 'if statement' is returning boolean using || && operator , then it is good to return the condition directly instead of using 'if statement'.
+2. if ' if statement ' is returning , then no need to use else .....instead return the else condition directly.

+Notes - 1/04/2021.....................................
+1. In loop , if null value for any variable then have proper null checks.
+2. cautiously use ' new ' keyword.
+3. Whenever you are calling object's method or variable use '.' ie. object.variable, object.method().
+Whwnever you are using '.' in your logic always check whether the object can be null or not , if null then avoid it(null check).
+4. if in 'if else' logic almost all code is same except 1-2 variable then try to use ternary operator to optmise the code(by take out the same cde outside).